anthonywu/clippercard/README.rst

 I encourage the staff of MTA reading this project to see this effort as a nudge for a public and official API.
 The moment they put up an API that obsoletes this project, I will happily direct followers to the official solution.
 If you'd like them to increase attention to data accessibility, you can send them an email at info@mtc.ca.gov and tell them I sent you.

+If you'd like to see more development, you can [support this project on Gittip](https://www.gittip.com/anthonywu/)

 Features
 --------